aws-samples/bioimage-search/README.md

 * Both for this training step, and also for the following multi-model MOA training step, if training needs to be re-run, the entry for the prior problematic training should be deleted from DynamoDB in the BioimsTrainingConfiguration table.
 This is not required but recommended.

 ### Compute Embeddings for Baseline Model

+The trainId for below can be obtained from the DynamoDB console, from the BioimsTrainingConfiguration table.

 ```
 cd bioimage-search/datasets/bbbc-021/scripts